Food Contact Materials and Food Safety Regulations

 Some other standards related to food contact materials

-3-A was founded in the 1920's by three dairy-related associations to set sanitary standards and practices for commercial equipment and systems used to process milk and milk products as well as other perishable foods.
+3-A was founded in the 1920's by three dairy related associations.
+It established sanitary standards and practices (3-A Sanitary Standards) for commercial equipment and systems used to process milk and milk products and other perishable foods.
 3-A approved materials must be resistant to steam sterilization, milk fat, acid and alkali cleaning solutions and chlorine sanitizing agents.
-They must also be FDA food contact material compliant.
+This is in addition to being FDA food contact material compliant.

 Agriculture and Agri-Food Canada (AAFC) and Health Canada's Health Products and Food Branch (HPFB) are the Canadian government agency equivalents to the United States' USDA and FDA, respectively.
 The Canadian Food Inspection Agency (CFIA) enforces Canadian food safety regulations for both domestic and imported food.